 This small, well-meaning book appears to have a confusing intent.
-Written at the request of disabled young people, it is also meant, according to the authors, for parents and teachers of those of Clinical Training, Marriage Council of Philadelphia, University of Pennsylvania.
+Written at the request of disabled young people, it is also meant, according to the authors, for parents and teachers of those youngsters.
+The format of the book, however, is set up in a conversational tone between the authors and "you"-the young person with a disability.